moble/spherical_functions/README.md

-If you prefer the smaller download size of [`miniconda`](http://conda.pydata.org/miniconda.html) (which comes with no extras beyond python), you'll also have to run this command:
+If you prefer the smaller download size of [`miniconda`](http://conda.pydata.org/miniconda.html) (which comes with no extras beyond python), you may also have to run this command:

 ```sh
 conda install pip numpy numba